chrlic/chrlic.github.io/_posts/2023-01-19-appd-mwh-otel-blog.md

-Now it is time to deploy some workload – let us use the same application as last time, but slighly different [deployment manifest](<https://gist.github.com/chrlic/967fb9308bd778e570e91a11f7f467f4#file-d-downstream-yaml>)
+Now it is time to deploy some workload – let us use the same application as last time, but slighly different [deployment manifest](<https://gist.github.com/chrlic/967fb9308bd778e570e91a11f7f467f4#file-d-downstream-yaml>) - there are different labels used

 Once the workload starts, you can test it: